 One of the most important myths surrounding digital transformation is that it's an isolated, one-off project.
-For a digital transformation initiative to succeed, it needs to be a corporate-wide undertaking with involvement from stakeholders across the organization.
-Marketers will only achieve success of their digital transformation if they truly understand what their clients need and build digital experiences around that perception.
+To succeed, a digital transformation initiative needs involvement from stakeholders across the organization.
+Marketers need to understand their clients' needs and create digital experiences based on that to succeed in digital transformation.

 Digital transformation is the process by which corporations are radically changing themselves to better meet clients' expectations and desires.
 By radical change, I mean fundamentally changing everything: customer and employee-facing systems; business processes; products and services; even the brand.
 90 % of companies believe they have a digital strategy in place, but only 14 % have the technology and skills needed to deliver that strategy.
 What's extra, few corporations approach their digital strategies efficiently.

 Only 25 % have mapped the client journey - an important step for transformation - and only 42 % are investing in digital channels.
-In reality, almost 90% of CIOs in the latest survey have admitted that a digital transformation project has failed, been delayed or lowered in scope.
+Almost 90% of CIOs in a recent survey said a digital transformation project failed, was delayed, or had reduced goals.

 To implement digital transformation in pieces doesn't require cleansing up the universe of data throughout the organization (though it is best) or having absolutely strong datamarts that are simply accessible/relational/editable/IAM-gated, and so on.
 This is variously termed digital transformation or tech-enabled enterprise transformation, however no matter label, technology leaders are on the center.

 Transformation isn't just adding extra tech to your present strategy, a side project for your IT department.
-For instance, cloud-based technologies and subscription-led services are nice enablers of digital transformation; they're affordable and businesses of every size can utilise them without breaking the bank.
-To launch a digital transformation of enterprise processes, it's essential to purposefully model these processes with tools that enable inventive, empirical simulations.
+Cloud-based technologies and subscription services are affordable and accessible tools for digital transformation.
+Businesses of all sizes can use them without spending too much money.

 Transformation is an ongoing process; one that may require changes to maintain success.
 An enterprise architect is a person in charge of your company on a day-to-day basis.
 Due to the role they play, enterprise architects are also a critical element of your firm's digital transformation and strategy.